 Are There Meal Plans for Students Living in Apartments or Off-Campus?

 Yes!
 In addition, to our OPEN ACCESS and WEEKLY plans, we also offer 3 CAMPUS CONNECTOR Meal Plans for non-resident and commuter students that provide the flexibility to visit our dining halls and our retail locations.
-All of these options are available to review on the Student Link.
+All of these options are available to review on our website.

 What are Dining Points?